Pedro24681/space-weather-case-study/README.md

 Author: Pedro24681
 Contact: (add your preferred email or LinkedIn link)

-For full technical findings, see `ANALYSIS_SUMMARY.md`.
+For full technical findings, please see my `ANALYSIS_SUMMARY.md`.